Valery Karpin: TV career

 In 2016, he started working as analyst with Match TV.
 On 16 February 2017, he was appointed editor-in-chief of football broadcasts for the channel.
 He left the channel on 24 July 2017.

 Personal life

 Karpin has four daughters named Veronika (born in 1990), Maria (born 23 February 1996), Valeria (born 18 February 2001) and Daria (born 4 September 2018).
-Since 2017, Karpin is married to an English teacher, singer, and amateur skater Daria Gordeeva, the daughter of Katia Gordeeva (before that he was married twice).
-Since the dissolution of the Soviet Union in 1991, he acquired citizenship of Estonia, where has was born, as well as that of Russia, by descent.
+Since 2017, Karpin is married to an English teacher, singer, and amateur skater Daria Gordeeva (before that he was married twice).
+Karpin has Russian citizenship.
+In 2003 he acquired Estonian citizenship, he is an Estonian citizen through his father's family.
 He later also received Spanish citizenship after playing in Spain for several years.

-Retirement
+In an 2022 interview, Karpin hoped for peace after the Russian invasion of Ukraine.

+After retirement

-In 2007 Karpin became the holder of road bicycle racing team Karpin–Galicia.
-He also owns a real estate company with former Celta Vigo team-mate Míchel Salgado.
+In 2007, Karpin became the holder of road bicycle racing team Karpin–Galicia.
+He also owns a real estate company with former Celta Vigo teammate Míchel Salgado.

-In 2009, he was part of the Russia squad that won the 2009 Legends Cup.
+In 2009, he was part of the Russian squad that won the 2009 Legends Cup.